Right: Sony F-717 digital

 I had witnessed some amazing contortions by snails as they encountered one another, sometimes rolling or gyrating away from contact, and I'm guessing they were assisted by expelling water.
 So apparently there's a certain bad element to contact between snails, either of differing species or at the wrong time.

-One of the smaller ones, however, didn't get out of the way of my big species in time when both were cruising the aquarium Plexi.
+One of the smaller ones, however, didn't get out of the way of my big species in time when both were cruising the aquarium acrylic.
 I vaguely suspected an amorous embrace when I witnessed this, pondering whether I was seeing snails mate, but afterwards I found an empty snail shell on the sand directly beneath this spot.
-Later I found out that King's Crown Conchs are carnivorous, which removed all doubt.
+Later I found out that king's crown conchs are carnivorous, which removed all doubt.

 My tank was too small to sustain a snail of this size, so after about two weeks, and several photos, I let it go back in the river.